Creating Atmosphere with Ambient Lighting

 Dice and character sheets need to stay visible

-Whenever you use ambient lighting and light effects, make sure that you can still read the dice rolls and character sheets.
-If your players are having a hard time deciphering the numbers on their dice, that will kill the atmosphere that you have built up before with your amazing light show.
+Whenever you use ambient lighting and lighting effects, make sure that you can still read the dice rolls and character sheets.
+If your players are having a hard time deciphering the numbers on their dice, that will kill the atmosphere that you have built up.
 They will start fumbling around with their smartphone flashlights, and this can be really detrimental to their immersion.

 Ten Candles is an award-winning indie-RPG that uses lighting in its game mechanics.
 The namesake ten candles are the only light source in the room.
 Whenever the players fail at a task, one candle is extinguished.
 It is a brilliant game about tragic horror.
 Check it out here: https://cavalrygames.com/ten-candles

 Aside from traditional ambient lighting, there are also special light effects you can use.
-A strobe light for a scene at a rave event, flashlights during a power outage or snap light sticks to resemble emergency lights on an abandoned space station are some cool examples we’ve seen so far.
-They really help the players immerse themselves in the setting or key scenes.
+A strobe light for a scene at a rave event, flashlights during a power outage, or snap-light sticks to resemble emergency lights on an abandoned space station are some cool examples we’ve seen so far.
+They help the players immerse themselves in the setting.

 Colored lights – are they worth it?

 Red lighting when the group is aboard a submarine.
 Blue lights when the players explore a sunken temple at the bottom of a lake.
 Green lights when cutting a path through the dense foliage of a jungle.
 These are all very impressive lighting effects.
 And the necessary equipment is pretty easy to set up with either self-adhesive led strips (around 25$ for a 30-foot-strip) or the Philips Hue system (70$ for two bulbs).
 But is it worth the effort?